Scorpil/scorpil.com/content/post/things-elixirs-phoenix-framework-does-right.md

 While lightweight processes help you perform well on your IO-bound tasks, Elixir being a compiled language means that CPU bound tasks won't bottleneck easily as well, and perform on less computing resources than most alternatives.
 While I can't be 100% sure that it will be faster for your application than Go or Rust in terms of CPU usage, I'm reasonably sure that it will be more than fast enough in a context of a typical web app.

+_**Update:** correction based on discussion in here and on other platforms: Elixir is slower than Go/Rust on purely CPU-bound tasks, mainly because BEAM interrupts running threads for task scheduling.
+Also, Elixir/Erlang compiles to bytecode, not directly to the machine code (although BeamAsm, JIT compiler for Erlang's VM, has [landed in master 4 days ago](https://github.com/erlang/otp/pull/2745), so this should change in the next OTP release)._

 ### 4. Failure tolerance and cluster-awareness

 You might have heard Phoenix being called a "monolithic framework".
 This is true to some extent: Phoenix *does* encourage you to put your frontend, backend, and background tasks in the same app.
 However, it also provides facilities to ensure that failure in a single component of the app will not affect other independent components.
 To explain in short, the app is divided into processes that communicate with each other via kind-of event messages.
 Each component is supervised, the supervisor will catch unhandled failures and restart the process in an attempt to fix them.
 It's somewhat reminiscent of a microservice architecture, just on a lower level.